RedisLabs/redislabs-docs/content/rs/security/tls/ciphers.md

 You can configure ciphers with the `rladmin` commands shown here or with the REST API.

-When you modify your cipher suites, make sure that:
+When you modify your cipher suites, make sure:

 - The configured TLS version matches the required cipher suites.
 - The certificates in use are properly signed to support the required cipher suites.